 When it comes to humor, women and men have different tendencies.
 What tickles your funny bone may not leave your partner in stitches, and vice versa.
 Indeed, humor for women differs from men’s preferences.
 Humor for women has some succinct differences.

 After John Gray’s runaway best seller, Men are From Mars, Women are From Venus was published, you would think that the question “Why can’t a woman be more like a man?” would seldom get a quiet whimper.
 Surprisingly, there are still those who yell “sexist!” if you describe those differences.
-There are exceptions to sex differences but certainly, there is evidence of women, like Betty, and men, like Bob, who express and appreciate humor according to their particular feminine or masculine flavor.
+There are exceptions to sex differences.
+But here we describe tendencies.
+There is evidence that women, like Betty, and men, like Bob, express and appreciate humor in alignment with their feminine or masculine flavor.

 Betty tends to simmer on the back burner.
 Our culture traditionally has encouraged her to be a lady—to not laugh with her mouth open, guffaw or crack a witty word or join ‘boy-sterously’ into banter.
-If Betty dared risk an outrageous act, Aunt Leona, who is committed to “nice,” whispered, “Tut tut.”
-Of course, there are exceptions.
+If Betty ever dared risk an outrageous act, Aunt Leona, who is committed to “nice,” whispered, “Tut tut.”
 However, often wise-cracking, joke-telling women are too confrontational for the old boys.